 A modern cherry orchard above Naches, WA.

-2018 is a big planting year for Cosmic Crisp® apple, as Superfresh Growers continues to prep for the 2020 consumer introduction of this delicious apple.
-Years of planning goes into designing modern orchard systems, which take advantage of the latest technology and machinery for optimizing the efficiency and safety of orchard work.
+2018 is a big planting year for the Cosmic Crisp® apple as Superfresh Growers continues to prep for the 2020 consumer introduction of this delicious apple.
+Years of planning go into designing modern orchard systems, which take advantage of the latest technology and machinery for optimizing the efficiency and safety of orchard work.
 “The amount of detail is incredible,” describes Dave Gleason, Chief Horticulturist.
-“From checking how many inches and acres are in an orchard block, to accounting for surrounding roads and barriers.”
-The farm team also plans the most efficient systems for tractor and truck movement within the orchards.
+“From checking how many inches and acres are in an orchard block to accounting for surrounding roads and barriers.”
+The farm team also plans the most efficient tractor and truck movement systems within the orchards.

 Cosmic Crisp trees waiting to be planted in fresh soil.